JulianHohenadel/3D-Scanning-Motion-Capture/README.md

 ## Exercise 4 – Gaussian – Surface – Registration
 In this exercise, we explore different optimization problems, that can be solved with a (non-)linear solver, Ceres (http://ceres-solver.org/) in our case.

+## Exercise 5 – Registration – ICP, CeresSolver
+In this exercise we want to align 3D shapes.
+We will explore different variants of the Iterative Closest Points (ICP) algorithm and test them on shapes provided either as meshes or with depth maps.